 Tap the text to show or hide reading controls.

-Why on earth is Geon-hyuk here at this hour, in a place like this, with Song Naru?
+Why on earth is Geon-hyuk at this hour, in a place like this, with Song Naru?

-Gyu-yeon scanned the two of them to figure out what was going on and let a curse slip through his teeth.
-Naru’s clothes, which had been neat at the photo exhibition, were a mess now.
+Gyu-yeon, scanning the two of them to grasp the situation, let a curse slip through his teeth.
+Naru’s clothes, which had been neat back at the photo exhibition, were a mess now.

-There were black footprints on the cream knit, and his eyes were reddened as if he’d been crying—both details that made it obvious why Naru had been strangling Geon-hyuk’s neck.
+There were black footprints on the cream-colored knit, and his eyes were reddened as if he’d been crying, which bothered him greatly.
+It was a sight that made it understandable why Naru had been strangling Geon-hyuk’s neck.

 “Not answering?”